munificent/game-programming-patterns/book/type-object.markdown

     a different way is <a class="gof-pattern"
     href="prototype.html">Prototype</a>.

+ *  Type Object is a close cousin to <a class="gof-pattern">Flyweight</a>.
+Both let you share data across instances.
+With Flyweight, the intent is on saving memory, and the shared data may not represent any conceptual "type" of object.
+With the Type Object pattern, the focus is on organization and flexibility.

  *  There's a lot of similarity between this pattern and the <a class="gof-pattern" href="state.html">State</a> pattern.
 Both patterns let an object delegate part of what defines itself to another object.
-With a Type Object, we're usually delegating what the object *is*: invariant data that broadly describes the object.
+With a type object, we're usually delegating what the object *is*: invariant data that broadly describes the object.
 With State, we delegate what an object *is right now*: temporal data that describes an object's current configuration.